deficollective/defiscan/src/content/protocols/aave-v3-etherfi.md

 The Aave DAO is Aave's onchain governance system, allowing `AAVE`, `stkAAVE` and `aAAVE` holders to govern over various aspects ranging across treasury management, risk management and strategic initiatives.

 Different Aave protocol v3 market _Instances_ exist which all are managed by the Aave DAO.
 These instances focus on specific use cases and chains.
 On Ethereum Mainnet, 3 instances exist _Core_, _Prime_ and _EtherFi_.
-This review covers the Ethereum Mainnet _Etherfi_ instance.
+This review covers the Ethereum Mainnet _EtherFi_ instance.

 # Scores

 ## Chain

-The report is concerned with the Aave V3 _Etherfi_ instance deployed on Ethereum mainnet.
+The report is concerned with the Aave V3 _EtherFi_ instance deployed on Ethereum mainnet.
 Ethereum mainnet achieves a _Low_ centralization risk score.

 > Chain score: Low